Resources – Playing

 Here there be dragons.
 Windows versions 95 and later can be installed in Oracle’s free virtual machine program VirtualBox, but 95 and 98 are officially unsupported.
 3D graphics and CDs with audio tracks are temperamental.
 Please advise that since VirtualBox is primarily intended for businesses, there’s minimal documentation on the Internet for these type of problems.

 Read the VirtualBox manual for information about how to use the program.
 There’s a lot to learn, far more than I can document here.
-You will need the original installation CDs for whichever operating system you plan to use.
+You will need the installation CDs for whichever operating system you plan to use.
+As with Windows 3.1, installation CDs are still under copyright and likely not legal to obtain online, but Microsoft has not recently enforced that.
+If you plan to go that route, the website WinWorld hosts copies of the CDs and registration info.

 Windows 95 and 98 each have their own problems: Windows 95 performance is poorer, while Windows 98 has installation issues in the latest versions of VirtualBox.
 Generally speaking, Windows 98 is the better option, but your mileage may vary.

-By default, Windows 9x in VirtualBox does not support MIDI music playback; Squakenet’s tutorial has good step-by-step instructions for setting up alternative audio drivers that support MIDI playback, but they are somewhat unstable under Windows 10 in versions of VirtualBox beyond version 4.3.40.
+By default, Windows 9x in VirtualBox uses the Sound Blaster 16 audio controller, which does not support MIDI music playback; Squakenet’s tutorial has good step-by-step instructions for setting up alternative audio drivers that support MIDI playback, but they are unstable under Windows 10 in versions of VirtualBox beyond version 4.3.40.

 Working with floppy disks and CD-ROMs can be difficult, especially if you’re worried about wear-and-tear or don’t have a disc drive on your device of choice.
 Luckily, you can extract the “image” from most discs and simulate a disc drive on your computer.